 - Keep your skin clean with antibacterial soap.

-- Change your bandages often if you have undergone surgery.
+- Change your bandages often if you’ve had surgery.

 - Wash your hands after touching a carbuncle.

-A carbuncle typically responds well to medical treatment.
+Carbuncles typically respond well to medical treatment.
 In some cases, they may heal without medical intervention.

 Your first infection may result in repeated infections in the future.
-If this happens, seek medical attention.
-It could be a sign of a larger health problem.
+See your doctor if this happens.
+It could be a sign of a more serious health problem.

-Proper hygiene reduces your risk of developing a carbuncle:
+Proper hygiene reduces your risk of developing a carbuncle.
+Follow these tips to prevent a carbuncle:

 - Wash your hands before eating and after using the bathroom.